 You can also build trust by asking questions that prompt a deeper discussion, even when you think you know the answer.
 Questions like “Why do we think that’s true?” or “Can you expand on that?” or “How could we measure that?” demonstrate humility and curiosity on your part, which sets the tone for the rest of the group.

 If you’ve done a good job gathering a group with diverse knowledge and perspectives, everyone will be “the odd one out” in one way or another.
-The only introvert… the only person from Finance… the person who just started last week.
+The only introvert, the only person from finance, the person who just started last week.
 Your job now is to take advantage of that diversity by making sure everyone is (and feels) heard.

 Ask the new hire how things look from their still-fresh point of view.
 Draw out the introvert toward the end of a discussion by asking whether they see points the group hasn’t considered yet.
-Encourage the lone representative from Finance to share how the decision would affect their team.
+Encourage the lone representative from finance to share how the decision would affect their team.
 If one person starts to dominate the meeting, ask them to take over capturing notes on the whiteboard.
 This transitions them into listening mode and gives the rest of the group a better chance to discuss their perspective.

-Effective meetings produce real, sharable results
+Effective meetings produce real, shareable results

 You know the meeting’s purpose because you’ve thought it through.
 You crafted an agenda designed to achieve the goal.
 Now stay the course!
-Be mindful not to meander off-topic for too long or dive too deep into technical discussions.
+Be mindful not to meander off-topic or dive too deep into technical discussions.
 (Just how long is “too long” and how deep is “too deep” is up to you as meeting facilitator to decide.)

-If the meeting centers on a decision, don’t let the group off the hook and settle for a “maybe”.
-Push for that decision or recommendation so people can start to take action as soon as they walk out of the room.
-You might not reach full agreement, but that’s ok.
+If the meeting centers on a decision, don’t let your team members off the hook and settle for a “maybe.”
+Push for that decision or recommendation so people can start pursuing action items as soon as they walk out of the room.
+You might not reach full agreement, but that’s OK.
 Effective teamwork means agreeing to trust each other enough to rally behind the decision once it’s been made.